eduardocruzpalacios/movieflix-java/README.md

  - filter and print those whose value is above average
  - filter and print the most watched

-Saving and loading operations work with a .txt file

 ## Data Structure
 |data|structure|
 |----------------|-------------------------------|